BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 In an envelope, every digest references some semantically significant content: it could reference the subject of the envelope, or one of the assertions in the envelope, or at the predicate or object of a given assertion.
 Of course, those elements are all envelopes themselves, and thus potentially the root of their own subtree.

-In a Merkle tree, the minimum subset of hashes necessary to confirm that a specific leaf node (the "target") must be present is called a "Merkle proof."
+In a Merkle tree, the minimum subset of digests necessary to confirm that a specific leaf node (the "target") must be present is called a "Merkle proof."
 For envelopes, an analogous proof would be a transformation of the envelope that is entirely elided but preserves the structure necessary to reveal the target.

 As an example, we produce an envelope representing a simple FOAF {{FOAF}} style graph: